 Students came in and out of Drenlyn Academy all the time.
-The academy was as transactional as everything else in Hlaalu lands: an outlander family paid the entry fees, their bright-eyed child earned some connections, and then both parties went their separate ways, never to meet again.
+The academy was as transactional as everything else in Hlaalu lands: an outlander family paid the entry fees, their bright-eyed child made some connections, and then both parties went their separate ways, never to meet again.
 A new student normally warranted no particular attention.

 But this new one was an exception.

-“Your retirement, hopefully,” Daria whispered, wishing Jane still sat next to her, ready with a sharp comment of her own.
+“Your retirement, hopefully,” Daria whispered, wishing Jane still sat next to her ready with a sharp comment of her own.
 But work kept Jane busy.
 It had been over a week since her last visit to campus.